 Sep 30-Oct 10 - Production in Uganda & South Sudan - Phase 3 (In-Progress)

 Nov 15, 2019 - Picture Lock Delivery

 Nov 20, 2019 - Sound & Color Delivery

 Financiers / Distributors Only.
 (Seed & Spark Backers not included.)
 Please refer to email correspondence for password, or contact us.

-All gifts through our Seed & Spark campaign are tax-deductible.
+All gifts through our fiscal partner are tax-deductible.